-Skool Daze is a 1985 spectrum game first and foremost, it was ported on the C64 but looks identical: limited color palette, simple sprites.
-There’s also basically no music and very little sound effects.
-Still, it matters little since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, who after this apparently did little else.
+Skool Daze is a 1984 ZX Spectrum title, first and foremost, it was later ported on the Commodore 64 while looking pretty much identical: limited color palette, simple sprites.
+There’s also basically no music and not much in the way of sound effects.
+Still, it matters not since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, the man behind small studio Microsphere along with his wife.

-I found something endlessly endearing in running away from the class you were supposed to be in all while trying not to be caught by the teacher.
-Not to mention the huge pleasure of punching the nerd before class so that he would be punished for being late.
-Since, at the time, I was a rather quiet and studious kid, the only chance I would get to play the bully was firing up Skool Daze and putting my name in.
+There was something endlessly endearing in running away from the class one was supposed to be in, while trying not to be caught by the teacher.
+Not to mention the huge pleasure of punching the nerd before he would enter the classroom, so that he would be punished for being late.
+Since, at the time, I was a rather quiet and studious kid, the only chance I would get to act like a bully was firing up Skool Daze and well, putting my name in.

-There was also a very interesting, and free to boot, remake that combines both games.
-If you’re looking for a similar experience but with friendlier user interface, check out Klass of 99.
-Just use DosBox and you should be fine.
+Years later the original game there was a quite well done, and free to boot, remake that combines both games into one.
+Should one wish to play a similar experience but with a friendlier user interface, check out Klass of 99.
+It was updated to also run on Windows 10.

 If you wish to help keep the website alive and running, be sure to check out my patreon or offer me a coffee.